scanstatistics/satscan/architectural.md

 #### [AbstractDataSetGateway](calculation/satscan_data/DataSetGateway.h), [DataSetInterface](calculation/satscan_data/DataSetInterface.h)
 The AbtractDataSetGateway class hierarchy and DataSetnterface class provide access to data structures of real and simulated data sets.
 The analysis algorithms are, in large part, designed to access two key types of data: observed and expected cases.
 These classes:
 - Provide an interface for accessing data during the analysis of real and simulation data.
 Permitting the same algorithms to act upon data regardless of whether it is from a real data set or simulated.
-This is exampled by the Normal model and multiple data streams requirement to use the same algorithm for real and simulated data, since CMeasureList ‘trick’ can not be used for these analyses.
+This is exampled by the Normal model and multiple data streams requirement to use the same algorithm for real and simulated data, since CMeasureList 'trick' can not be used for these analyses.
 - Provide an ability to substitute data structures of the same type with another which has different meaning or creation method.
 This is exampled by the Exponential model, where the simulation data is the expected number of cases and the observed number of cases in that of the real data.

 The DataSetInterface class provides access to data structures of a data set.
 This class provides the ability to an algorithm to access data regardless of whether it refers to real or simulated data.
 When an algorithm asks for the case array, it does not know if the data is simulated or not; only that the structure is for example an X by Y two dimensional array.